Consumers Want Conditioned Pears

 The conditioning process is a completely natural one.
-Pears are placed in a ripening room and warmed to room temperature and treated with ethylene (which naturally occurs in fruit as it ripens) and then cooled back down.
-Conditioned pears that are cooled to 32F to 34F will stay firm throughout the storage and shipping process and won’t dramatically ripen further until placed back at room temperature, such as a retail display.
+Pears are placed in a ripening room, warmed to room temperature, and treated with ethylene (which naturally occurs in fruit as it ripens).
+They are then cooled back down.
+Conditioned pears that are cooled to 32F to 34F will stay firm throughout the storage and shipping process and won’t dramatically ripen further until placed back at room temperature.

 Conditioned pears can provide more consistent texture and flavor throughout the box or load.
-Conditioning can also enhance the sweet and juicy flavor pears are known for, providing a pleasing eating experience and bringing shoppers back for more.
+Conditioning can also enhance the sweet and juicy flavor pears are known for, providing an enjoyable eating experience and bringing shoppers back for more.

 Why should retailers condition pears?